AIESydProgYr12021/aie_cpd-BenMate/Documentation/01 - GameDesignPitch.md

 ## Player experience and game POV

-- The player is the last surviver.
-He is attempting to survive by killing all of the zombies, The fantasy the game grants the player is the feel of overcomming hordes of zombies.
+- I want the player to feel strong and powerful but after a couple minutes feel rushed and paniced.
-I want the player to feel strong and powerful but after a couple waves feel outnumbered and enter a panic state because of the number of zombies.
+At first the zombies are slow and easy to kill.
+After a while you start feeling  more rushed because you dont have time to sit still.

-The players game experience will be early on they will be strong and powerful but later on start to struggle. the POV will be bird eye view.
+- The point of view is bird like.

 ## Unique Selling Points